 Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

-Maybe you have even tried different makeup brands to fix the problem, and your foundation still looked cracked or separated.
+Maybe you have even tried different makeup foundation brands to fix the problem, and your foundation still look cracked or separated.

 Well, you are not alone.
 I’ve been there!

 and a lot of women struggle with dry and flaky foundation, but many are making skincare sins without even realizing it.